Architectural_VisualizationTwinmotion

 - Or press the shortcut key

-to refocus on that object
+Fto refocus on that object

 Manage File Versions

-To protect your progress, save your Twinmotion file as new versions frequently (e.g., project_v1
+To protect your progress, save your Twinmotion file as new versions frequently (e.g., project_v1, project_v2).
+This allows you to roll back changes if needed and prevents irreversible errors.

 Centralize All Project Files